-In many serial processes, the output from the last unit is by far the most important for the overall plant economics, and the outputs in upstream units are mainly controlled to improve control performance in the final unit.
-The extra degrees of freedom are used for local disturbance rejection, but are otherwise typically reset to some ideal resting value by adjusting setpoints in upstream units.
+In many serial processes, the output from the last unit is the most important for the overall plant economics, and the inputs in the upstream units are extra degrees of freedom.
+These are normally used for local disturbance rejection by controlling the outputs in upstream units.
+The inputs towards the end of the process can then be reset to some ideal resting value by adjusting the upstream unit setpoints.